The Construction Advantage

 The homeowners appealed, arguing in part that because the contractor could have foreclosed on his construction lien, he was barred from pursuing a non-statutory, quasi-contractual claim.
 The Nebraska Supreme Court upheld the trial court’s decision.
 The Nebraska Supreme Court held, as common principle of interpretation, that a statute which provides a remedy will not displace or remove a common law right of recovery unless plainly provided for by the statutory language.
 The court found that the language of Nebraska’s construction lien law did not do so, and thus held that notwithstanding the contractor’s construction lien, he was still allowed to recover against the homeowners on his unjust enrichment claim.

-Although a Maine appellate court has yet to rule in a similar case, like Nebraska’s construction lien law, Maine’s mechanic lien law also does not contain a specific limitation barring other, concurrent causes of action for the same set of facts.
+Although a ME appellate court has yet to rule in a similar case, like Nebraska’s construction lien law, ME’s mechanic lien law also does not contain a specific limitation barring other, concurrent causes of action for the same set of facts.
 Although it is always advisable to file a mechanic’s lien given the added remedies available under the statute, failing to do so should not bar a party from recovering on other legal or equitable theories.

 Mechanic’s Lien Causing Problems?
 Bond It Off